University of Minnesota School of Journalism and Mass Communication

 The Hubbard School of Journalism and Mass Communication is a journalism school at the University of Minnesota that offers programs in journalism, strategic communication and mass communication.
 It is located on the Minneapolis campus.
 It houses around 800 undergraduates and more than 30 graduate students in a given academic year.

 The Hubbard School offers three undergraduate majors: journalism, strategic communication and mass communication.
-The graduate program features M.A. degrees in mass communication, professional strategic communication and health journalism.
+The graduate program features M.A. degrees in mass communication and professional strategic communication.
 A Ph.D. in mass communication is also offered.
 The school has more than 30 faculty members, including professors, associate professors, assistant professors and lecturers.
 There were also many adjunct instructors who teach each academic year, many of whom have journalistic experience in the Twin Cities market.

 Accreditation

 The School is accredited by the Accrediting Council for Journalism and Mass Communication (ACEJMC).

 It is also part of the University of Minnesota College of Liberal Arts.
 Was one of the first 35 schools to be accredited by the American Council on Education for Journalism in 1948.